openbmc/phosphor-state-manager/README.md

 This repository contains the software responsible for tracking and controlling the state of different objects within OpenBMC.
-This currently includes the BMC, Chassis, Host, and Hypervisor.
+This currently includes the BMC, Chassis, Host, Hypervisor, and Drive.
 The most critical feature of phosphor-state-manager (PSM) software is its support for requests to power on and off the system by the user.